urbit/urbit.org-reloaded/content/blog/pseudonymous-reputation.md

 ## Trust, Anonymity and Pseudonymous Reputation

 Anonymity is a core feature of most DAOs.
 It’s great in theory.
-No one wants to trust that the humans operating Robinhood will execute trades how and when they say they will (much less know their names).
+No one wants to trust that the humans operating Robinhood will execute trades how and when they say they will (much less know their names.)
 We’d all prefer if a smart contract handled it for them.

-The problem is that trust and anonymity don’t mix, and trust is essential to the practical operation of any organization.This is why existing DAOs take shortcuts to establish trust hierarchies—things like delegating multi-sigs to small groups of trusted leaders, or trusted leaders establishing authority via exclusive Discord channels.
+The problem is that trust and anonymity don’t mix, and trust is essential to the practical operation of any organization.
+This is why existing DAOs take shortcuts to establish trust hierarchies—things like delegating multi-sigs to small groups of trusted leaders, or trusted leaders establishing authority via exclusive Discord channels.

 Put simply, if there’s no human to trust, there’s no human to hold accountable.
 Lack of accountability is a major hurdle for any organization.